 The Bence-Jones proteins are also found in some people with lymphoma.

 How is this test done?

-Urine protein electrophoresis, or UPEP, tests the levels of various proteins in the urine, including Bence-Jones proteins.
-This test does not require a 24-hour sample, just a small sample placed in a collection cup at the lab.
+Or you may have urine protein electrophoresis (UPEP).
+This test checks the levels of proteins in the urine, including Bence-Jones proteins.
+This test does not require a 24-hour sample.
+It is done with a small sample or urine in a collection cup.

 What might affect my test results?

 If your healthcare provider uses a test strip to look for Bence-Jones proteins, the strip may not detect them.
 The best way to find these proteins is to use electrophoresis or an immunoassay.
 Also talk with your healthcare provider to find out if any of the medicines you are taking might affect your test results.